alozano7591/P1800_FinalExam/README.md

 # Introduction
 This repo contains my final exam for my second semester class "Programming Dynamic Websites".

 # Details
-The project contains a basic setup of a database using MongoDB and Node.js.
+During the exam we were tasked with setting up a dynamic website and a database using MongoDB and Node.js.